 - The Story - a chronological, abridged version of the Bible

-Historically, new small groups have formed again in the winter around a potpourri of subject matter.
-Some of these groups have studied:
+Historically, new life groups form seasonally while others meet for longer periods of time.
+Life groups read/study a potpourri of subject matter.
+Some of these groups have discussed:

 - Nooma - a series of short films featuring theologian and speaker, Rob Bell